People suffering burnout often mistakenly think their emotional and spiritual wounds are the sign of holy brokenness.

 I was heading up a dynamic international law firm and several successful businesses I had started.

-Between burnout and chronic fatigue from an auto immune condition, I simply could not function anymore in a way that was faithful to my responsibilities.
+Between burnout and chronic fatigue from an autoimmune condition called scleroderma (systemic sclerosis), I simply could not function anymore in a way that was faithful to my responsibilities.
 Those who worked for me deserved someone they could depend on to lead the firms, and I couldn’t meet that standard any more.

 Fortunately, I had enough integrity to step down – both for my own good and for the good of my clients and colleagues.